foostan/mkbd/developers_guide/developers_guide_en.md

 ![annotation](./images/eeschema/annotation.png)

-Leave the settings as they are and [Annotate].
+Leave the settings as they are and click [Annotate].

 ![set_annotation](./images/eeschema/set_annotation.png)

 Next, check the designed circuit for defects.
-Select "Run Electrical Rule Check" from the menu above
+Select "Run Electrical Rule Check" from the menu above.

 ![erc](./images/eeschema/erc.png)